Kristjan93/Reid-App/README.md

   import HeaderNavMenu from './Header/HeaderNavMenu.jsx';
   ```

+### Class and stateless components.
-### Only use Class components when state must be maintained and stateless otherwise.
+Only use Class components when state must be maintained and stateless otherwise.
   ```jsx
   // Good.
   class HelloWorld extends Component {